losol/eventuras/docs/Specification/Orders.md

 # Orders

 To keep track of ordered events, as well as products.
 When a website visitor registers for an event, an order is created - even if the event is free.
-The order should also contain products selected - free or paid.
+The order should also contain products selected - free or paid. **UPDATE: No Orders for free registrations.**

 The orders keeps track of the person or organisation paying, and has a reference to the event.
 Each order may contain multiple order lines.